 Which Solar Panels Have the Longest Life Span?

-Your solar panels’ quality has a big impact on how long they last.
+The quality of your solar panels has a big impact on how long they last.
 Bloomberg New Energy Finance Corporation (BNEF) developed a tiered rating system to grade solar panel quality.
 Panels are divided into Tier One, Tier Two, and Tier Three.

 Tier One panels are produced by manufacturers with at least five years of experience, stable finances, and a solid brand reputation within the solar industry.
 These panels offer the highest power production, efficiency, and return on investment.
 They’re also the most expensive panel options.
 BNEF does not provide detailed criteria for Tier Two and Tier Three panels.